Stra-x/stra-x.github.io/_posts/2026-03-19-Re-Engineering-Pytune-Rogue-devices-in-the-age-of-conditional-access.md

 date: 2026-03-19
 ---

-Whilst rebuilding my test Entra ID tenant, I decided to quickly configure Intune as this wasn't an area where I had spent much time other than looking at one or two script attacks.
+Whilst rebuilding my Entra ID tenant, I decided to quickly configure Intune as this wasn't an area where I had spent much time other than looking at one or two script attacks.
 Once configured I wanted to quickly get a device enrolled just to see if everything was working, for this I turned to pytune instead of building out a host from scratch.

 After firing off pytune, I could add a device to Entra ID no problem but suddenly I was blocked for enrolling the device into Intune.
 It was a bit of a doh! moment because in my test tenant I always have several conditional access policies up and running to test against but forgot to turn them off when attempting to enrol a fake device with pytune.